The burden of command...

 - Noryang-class Carrier

-- A heavily armed and nimble carrier under service with Admiral Cole’s expeditionary fleets, the Noryang augments Admiral Cole’s fleets with improved planet siege capabilities and fast moving, hard hitting fighter support.
+- A heavily armed and nimble carrier under service with Vice Admiral Cole’s expeditionary fleets, the Noryang augments Admiral Cole’s fleets with fast moving, hard hitting fighter support.

 - Hillsborough-class Light Destroyer

-- A lightly armed but versatile destroyer pulled from mothballs to serve in Admiral Cole’s hastily-formed response forces.
-Armed with an excess number of missile pods, the Hillsborough performs well in long, drawn out engagements.
+- A lightly armed but versatile destroyer pulled from mothballs to serve in Vice Admiral Cole’s hastily-formed response forces.
+Armed with an excess number of Ares missile pods, the Hillsborough performs well in long range, drawn out engagements.

 Vice Admiral Hieronymus Michael Stanforth

-Style: Vice Admiral Stanforth specializes in asymmetric warfare and electronic engagement, utilizing a variety of stealth craft and ONI-laden vessels to combat hostile fleets.
+Style: Vice Admiral Stanforth specializes in asymmetric electronic warfare, utilizing a variety of stealth craft and ONI-enhanced vessels to combat hostile fleets.
 Once the enemy has been softened by his prowler fleets, Stanforth uses slow but heavy-hitting attacks to crush anything left.

 For those who enjoyed prowler play in previous releases, Stanforth is an excellent choice for you.
-Stanforth is the “curve ball” of the UNSC leaders, requiring a bit of a different approach to reach full potential.
-But if used properly - can be a very dangerous combatant.
+Stanforth is the most "underhanded" of the UNSC leaders, requiring a bit of a different approach to reach full potential - but if used properly, can be a very dangerous combatant.

 - Razor-class Prowler

-- A versatile support ship and a prowler in all but name, the Point-Blank lends itself to Stanforth's clandestine activities with a number of ONI related gadgets.
-While a valuable support vehicle in itself, the true power behind the Point-Blank is its ability to coordinate cloaking across multiple vessels in proximity, allowing entire fleets of prowlers to move in and out of cloak in unison.
+- A versatile support ship and a prowler in all but name, the Point Blank lends itself to Stanforth's clandestine activities with a number of ONI related gadgets.
+While a valuable support vehicle in itself, the true power behind the Point Blank is its ability to coordinate cloaking across multiple vessels in close proximity, allowing entire fleets of prowlers to move in and out of cloak in unison.

 - Thanatos-class Battleship